ripienaar/free-for-dev/README.md

   * [Northflank](https://northflank.com) — Build and deploy microservices, jobs and managed databases with a powerful UI, API & CLI.
 Seamlessly scale containers from version control and external Docker registries.
 Free tier includes 2 services, 2 cron jobs and 1 database.
   * [YepCode](https://yepcode.io) - All-in-one platform to connect APIs and services in a serverless environment.
 It brings all the agility and benefits of NoCode tools, but with all the power of use programming languages.
 Free tier includes [1.000 yeps](https://yepcode.io/pricing/).
   * [WunderGraph](https://cloud.wundergraph.com) - An open source platform that allows you to  quickly build, ship and manage modern APIs.
 Builtin CI/CD, GitHub integration, automatic HTTPS.
 Up to 3 projects, 1GB egress, 300 minutes of build time per month on the [free plan](https://wundergraph.com/pricing)
   * [Doprax Cloud](https://www.doprax.com) — Cloud hosting for your Apps, Websites and APIs.
 Free for one app, with 4 * 256MB ram and 2 GB of disk.
+To create an app space, you need to have at least $3 in your account credit balance.
   * [Zeabur](https://zeabur.com) - Deploy your services with one click.
 Free for 3 services, with US$ 5 free credits per month.

 **[⬆️ Back to Top](#table-of-contents)**